reddit12345/COMP3040A2/README.md

 ## 3. Build a Static Website
 #### Etter's Principle: Accessibility
 - Static site generators offers a good way to build documentation websites easily.
-Thus, letting users to share their documents, such as resumes, portfolios, and other things to
+Thus, letting users to share their documents, such as resumes, portfolios, and other things to the internet.

+### Enable Github Pages
+1. Under the Reposit

  ### Hosting the resume in a static website
 1. Rename your resume to "**index.md**", this lets Github run the resume as the main page of the static site using Jekyll.